corning-incorporated/citam/README.md

 git clone https://github.com/corning-incorporated/citam.git
 ```

-> For the latest usable version, please change directory to the citam directory and checkout the "alpha" branch as follows:
+> Change directory to the citam directory:

 ```
 cd citam
-git checkout alpha
 ```

 Then install the pip package using the command